LOCATION: Minneapolis, Minnesota

 - Demonstrated ability to build trusted and authentic relationships with youth and partners

-- Comfortable with technology or ability to learn, including Zoom, Google docs, Slack, Canva, and conferencing tools
+- Comfortable with technology or ability to learn, including Zoom, Google docs, Slack, Trello, and Canva

 - Bi-weekly evening and weekend work commitments